I am writing this story to any authorities who care about our country’s future healthcare system and those who pursue justice and transparency.

 This highlights the fact that whoever has the financial support most probably wins the game, which is matching into a residency program.

 I found out that the system gives these attending physicians and even those who work as primary care physicians in their clinics enough power to abuse IMGs who require a letter to apply for the match.
-Ridiculous fact about it is that these individuals believe they are doing you a big favor by hiring you as free labor in research sectors or their clinics in exchange for a letter after a year of free labor!
+The ridiculous fact about it is that these individuals believe they are doing you a big favor by hiring you as free labor in research sectors or their clinics in exchange for a letter after a year of free labor!
 If you complain you will be portrayed as a lazy or demanding individual who is not a good fit for residency.

 I was among those who had to work as free labor to just gain enough letters of recommendation to upload on my ERAS app.

-I worked nearly one year in one of Harvard affiliated hospitals and around the same time in one of Florida’s well-known University Hospital.
+I worked nearly one year in one of the Harvard-affiliated hospitals and around the same time in one of Florida’s well-known University hospitals.
 During this time, I got to know many foreign graduates like myself who were working hard for zero money and among them, they were many on J1 visas.
-Because of issuing a J1 visa and receiving duration of status, they were fine with working for free since their visa extension is literally in the hands of faculty physician who wants them as free laborers in the research sector.
+Because of issuing a J1 visa and receiving duration of status, they were fine with working for free since their visa extension is literally in the hands of a faculty physician who wants them as free laborers in the research sector.
 The ridiculous fact about these volunteer research positions is there is a high demand for it among J1 visa applicants and believe me or not nowadays even volunteer research (i.e free labor) is hard to find for US citizen IMGs.

 Many of these individuals each year match into residency programs where they have friends and connections and their scores or year of graduation would not hold them back because they match based on ethnic nepotism and not based on transparent selection criteria.
 I’ve known many who had failed attempts on their Step1 or Clinical Skill exam and they could barely communicate in the English language yet they made it to residency!!!